 Method 4.
 Check the size of the file

-If you do not follow the upload size limit of OneDrive files, it may cause that OneDrive failed to upload.
+If you do not follow the upload size limit of OneDrive files, it may cause OneDrive failed to upload.
 What is the maximum file size to upload to OneDrive?
 You need to follow the following file upload principles.

 If the file size you are trying to upload exceeds 20 GB, the process will fail.

 If you use the latest version of Microsoft Edge or other popular web browsers, the upper limit for uploading files to OneDrive is 100GB.